 Well, Apple is making this whole situation a little easier.
-That's because if you have an iPhone, the latest software update (iOS 15.1) grants you the ability to store your COVID-19 vaccination card directly in the Apple Wallet.
+That's because if you have an iPhone, Apple's recent software update — iOS 15.1, which rolled out late October 2021— grants you the ability to store your COVID-19 vaccination card directly in the Apple Wallet.

 Reminder: to make sure your iPhone has the latest software update, open the Settings app, select General, and select Software Update.

 How to add your vaccination card to Apple Wallet

 There are a few different ways (or scenarios) to add your COVID-19 vaccination card to your Apple Wallet.